rniemand/RnCore.Metrics/docs/models/RnCoreMetricsConfig.md

 ## JSON Configuration

-If you are using the default implimentation of the `IRnCoreMetricsConfigProvider`
+If you are using the default implimentation of the `IMetricsConfigProvider`

 ```json
 {